-The DKE Honours Programme consists KnowledgeEngineering@Work (KE@Work) and (MaRBLe 2.0).
+The DACS Honours Programme consists of KnowledgeEngineering@Work (KE@Work) and (MaRBLe 2.0).
 Students admitted to the KE@Work path are placed at a company or organization in the region through a careful selection and matching process.
-During the full second and third year of the bachelor's programme, they spend 50% of the time in class and 50% at the company, where they work on solving academic challenges and complex business problems, under supervision of dedicated business and DKE supervisors.
+During the full second and third year of the bachelor's programme, they spend 50% of the time in class and 50% at the company, where they work on solving academic challenges and complex business problems, under supervision of dedicated business and DACS supervisors.

-KEN2610 Semester 2 6 Feb 2023 7 Jul 2023 Print course description ECTS credits: Data Science and Artificial Intelligence 6.0 Coordinators:
+KEN2610 Semester 2 27 Jan 2025 20 Jun 2025 Print course description ECTS credits: 6.0